savirsingh/savirsingh.github.io/_posts/2025-07-15-squares-sum-discovery.md

 Note that I will not focus on presenting a formal mathematical proof here, rather I'll simplify my derivation as much as possible, to ensure any audience with a basic mathematical acumen can understand it.

-To start, recall (or, as I did, discover after about an hour of playing around) that the sum of the first $N$ odd natural numbers is $N^2$.
+To start, recall (or, as I did, discover after about about 20 minutes of playing around) that the sum of the first $N$ odd natural numbers is $N^2$.
 If you've never heard of this before, it's a good idea to verify it yourself, since the entire derivation stems from this fact.

 For instance: